-1. Complete the sentences with the words which start from the given letters Many people from me Is there a d from noise.
-3. Will you be paying by c card?
-4. Could we stay for a ni • ?
-5. What would you like to 0 0?
-2. Correct the mistakes in the sentences given below.
-He has yet visited a th We haven't taken part She has smelled rose I think that there are to in a festival already. s never. town.
+1. Complete the senter nces with the words which start from the given letters Many people from m Is there a d negapolises try to e from noise. for children?
+3. Will you be paying b y c card? • night at your c?
+5. What would you like to o?
+2. Correct the mistake es in the sentences given below.
+He has yet visited a We haven't taken pa She has smelled ros I think that there are art in a festival already.
 3. Write five sentences about different types of tourism.
 LEVEL 2 1.
-Match the words with Match the words with their definitions. recreation pottery accomodation a) the process of shaping wood with special tools b) the activity of making pots, dishes etc. out of clay c) an activity that you do for pleasure or amusement d) to give something to someone or make it available to them, because they need it or want it 4. craftsmanship e) a place for someone to stay, live, or work 5. book6. woodcarving7. provide f) the special skill that someone uses to make something beautiful with their hands nents to stay in a place, eat in a theatre etc. at a particular time 2.
-Write questions to th e sentences.
-Start th em with the words in brackets 1.
+Match the words wi Match the words with their definitions. recreation pottery accomodation craftsmanship book woodcarving provide a) the process of shaping wood with special tools b) the activity of making pots, dishes etc. out of clay c) an activity that you do for pleasure or amusement d) to give something to someone or make it available to them, because they need it or want it e) a place for someone to stay, live, or work f) the special skill that someone uses to make something beautiful with their hands g) to make arrangements to stay in a place, eat in a restaurant, go to a theatre etc. at a particular time in the future 2.
+Write questions to the sentences.
+Start them with the words in brackets 1.
 I have just ordered the meal.
 (What?)
 2. She has already returned from the guided tour.
 (Who?)
 3. They haven't solved their problems yet.
 (Have?)
-4. You can get information 3.
-You want to stay somewhere at night.
+4. You can get information at TIC.
+(Where?)
+3. You want to stay so mewhere at night.
 Write a short dialogue.